 How to create a break-even chart in Excel

-The break-even point (or breakeven point, BEP) is the volume of production and sales of products at which fixed costs will be offset by income, and with the production and sale of each subsequent unit of production, the company begins to make a marginal profit:
+The break-even point (or breakeven point, BEP) is the volume of production and sales of products at which fixed costs will be offset by income.
+With the production and sale of each subsequent unit of production, the company begins to make a marginal profit:

 For example, the first company has the following estimates in its business plan: